Skip to main content

 PricingFree$$$$$$$$$$

-How we differ: Atlan wins on catalog UX.
-We don’t compete there — we feed Atlan via push adapter (Pro Services) so you can have both.
-Collibra owns deep enterprise governance suites; we’re lighter, AI-native, and free.
+How we differ: Atlan wins on catalog UX — we don’t compete there.
+Kirimana can feed Atlan via a push adapter so a team can have both: contracts at the source, Atlan as the discovery surface.
+Collibra owns deep enterprise governance suites built over ten years; we’re lighter, design-time, contract-native, and free.

 vs Gable.ai / Datatera / Schemata (data-contract specialists)